joppuyo/WordPress-Simple-History/docs.md

 ## Top features

+* GUI flood protection, count all failed logins to unknown users as the same occasions, to prevent log being flooded with login/hack attempts (note: whats the "real" log wordy termy for this?)
 * Made for users
   * With it's good looking GUI this plugin is not only useful for developers or admins.
   * Also, each log entry is tailered to give you the most needed information, no more, no less